lcnetdev/scriptshifter/doc/hooks.md

 The following members of the context object are available in all the hooks:

-- `ctx.src`: Source text.
+- `ctx.orig`: Original source text.
 Read only.
+- `ctx.src`: Source text, initially equal to `ctx.orig` but it may be modified, e.g. during normalization.
 - `ctx.general`: Configuration general options.
 - `ctx.langsec`: language section (S2R or R2S) of configuration.
 - `ctx.options`: language-specific options defined in configuration and set